CNuge/mvqtlcim/README.md

 	20-27	The estimates for vector mu2
 	28-91	The estimates for matrix sigma arranged by row

-With the two files generated above, when you run
+With the two files generated above, when you run :
 `Rscript lrPlot.r -i example_CIM_M1Rst.txt -p example_CIMPermuM1Rst.txt -w 1`
-it will generate two files.
-One is "example_CIM_M1Rst_SigQtl_W1_0.05.txt", which contains the results in the positions where the peak LR value is above the threshold.
-The other is a pdf file, namely "example_CIM_M1RstLRS_W1_0.05.pdf", plotting the profile of LR against the genome position.
+Two files will be generated.
+The first is "example_CIM_M1Rst_SigQtl_W1_0.05.txt", which contains the results in the positions where the peak LR value is above the specified threshold (-w 1 in this case, which is genome wide significance as calculated by the permutation tests).
+The other is a pdf file "example_CIM_M1RstLRS_W1_0.05.pdf", which contains a plot of the profile of LR against the genome position.

 # Reference
 Fenxiang Liu, Chunfa Tong*, Shentong Tao, Jiyan Wu, Yuhua Chen, Dan Yao, Huogen Li, Jisen Shi.
 2017.
 MVQTLCIM: composite interval mapping of multivariate traits in a hybrid F1 population of outbred species.
 BMC Bioinformatics,18:515